soodoku/tldr/summaries/16_the_checklist_manifesto.md

 - By 2004, surgeons were performing some 230 million major operations annually—one for every twenty-five human beings on the planet ---
     + "Worldwide, at least seven million people a year are left disabled and at least one million dead"
-    + a bunch is avoidable --- this one from evidence from gawande's paper.
+    + a bunch is avoidable --- this one from evidence from Gawande's paper.

 - Major reasons for complications from surgery =
     + infection, bleeding, unsafe anesthesia, and what can only be called the unexpected.